ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 This book is organized into 8 chapters covering above mentioned framework end-to-end:

-Chapter 1 covers the high-level approach to how you can build your road-map to learn data and AI, and build a career in it.
+Chapter 1 covers the high-level approach to how you can build your road-map to learn data intelligence, and build a career in it.

 Chapters 2–7 cover all the steps mentioned in chapter 1 in greater depth to give you enough knowledge to build your road-map.